Understanding the Importance of Photoperiod for Leopard Geckos

 Even though there is a seasonal variation in the photoperiod in nature, the well-being and breeding patterns of pet Leopard geckos do not seem to change significantly.
 Most Leopard gecko keepers prefer to use natural room lighting or 12 hours of light where artificial light needs to be provided.
 Artificial light can either be supplied by using a light bright enough to lid the room or as a low wattage (40 Watt) light or a reptile night light shining onto or into the container.
 Whatever lighting is used, it should not interfere with the temperature of the keeping container (also see supplying heat to pet Leopard geckos for more information.

-See also Leopard Gecko hide box
+See also Using Electrical Timers for Leopard Gecko Lighting Needs

 To create a photoperiod that resembles the day-night cycles in South Asia, lighting equipment can be used.
 By changing the on-off light cycles in combination with a seasonal roster a more natural photoperiod can be created.
 This process can either be done manually or by using a programmable electric timer.